RIMS-Code/RIMSSchemeDrawer/INSTALLATION.md

 ### Freezing the software and creating installers

-You should be able to run the software now if you are in the project folder by running:
+If you have fbs pro installed, you should be able to run the software now if you are in the project folder by running:

     fbs run